Jbleezy/BO2-Reimagined/README.md

 * Added one-way teleporter at Docks
 * 1 afterlife max in solo
 * Entering afterlife from a shock box no longer takes away afterlife
-* Entering afterlife no longer takes 2 additional seconds if the player had Electric Cherry
+* Entering afterlife no longer takes an additional 2 seconds if the player had Electric Cherry
 * Spawn facing towards the afterlife player model when entering afterlife
 * Can no longer see other player's waypoints when in afterlife
 * Afterlife player model has collision